SNStatComp/RobotTool/README.md

 ```

 See the user guide in the documentation map for detailed description of this application.

+## License and feedback
+This tool is provided under an EUPL license on an ‘as is’ basis and without warranties of any kind (see license file).
+Other organisations are invited to use it.
+Feedback is appreciated (by email or by adding an issue ticket on this repo).

 ## Credits
 The development of this tool was partly subsidized by a Grant from Eurostat.
 Previous versions were published at our